qileilove/capybaraDemo-1/README.md

 at the point in time when the test case failed.

 ### Cucumber Command Line Options
-Cucumber command line options can be specified by defining the `CUCUMBER_OPTS` variable on the make command line.
+Cucumber command line options can be specified by defining the environment variable `CUCUMBER_OPTS` on the make command line.
 For a full list of possible options, specify `--help`
 ```
-$ make CUCUMBER_OPTS=--help test
+$ CUCUMBER_OPTS=--help ./dockerRun.sh
 ```

-### Optional Environment variables
+### Environment variables
-The optional environment variables used to override some of the default behaviors are:
+Environment variables are used to pass information into the docker container.

+The variables `CALLER_UID` and `CALLER_GID` capture the current users UID and GID which are used in the container to create a `cuke` user so that files written to `demo/output` will have the proper owner/group information.

+Other variables set bu `dockerRun.sh` are:
- * **CAPYBARA_DRIVER** - the name of the Capybara web driver to use.
-Valid values are "selenium" (which uses Firefox), "selenium_chrome", or "poltergeist" (which uses PhantomJS).
+ * **`CAPYBARA_DRIVER`** - the name of the Capybara web driver to use.
+Valid values are `selenium` (which uses Firefox), `selenium_chrome`, or `poltergeist` (which uses PhantomJS).
 The default if not specified is "selenium"
- * **CAPYBARA_TIMEOUT** - the timeout, in seconds, that Capybara should wait for a page or element.
+ * `CAPYBARA_TIMEOUT` - the timeout, in seconds, that Capybara should wait for a page or element.
 The default is 10 seconds.

-Use the `-e` command line option to `docker run` to pass these values to the Cucumber.

-For details of how these variables are used, see [demo/features/support/env.rb](demo/features/support/env.rb)
+For details of how these two variables are used, see [demo/features/support/env.rb](demo/features/support/env.rb)

+## TODOs

+ * Include a failed test case to illustrate error reporting
+ * Illustrate use of tags (reports and running just some)
+ * Illustrate a pending scenario

 ## Known Issues

- * The `demo/output` directory and it's contents are owned by root, but should be the user who ran the tests.
  * Phantomjs crashes on click of the Search button - [phantomjs/issues/13055](https://github.com/ariya/phantomjs/issues/13055)
- * For security reasons, the sandboxing capabilities of Chrome on Linux will prevent it from running on SUID filesystems, including those in a Docker container.
-To workaround that, you can run the docker container with the `--privileged` flag, which is a no-no for Docker containers in general.
-Alternatively, you __TBD__

 ## References